smithery-ai/sdk/README.md

 **Key Features**

 - Connect to multiple MCPs with a single client
-- Tool schema is handled automatically for the LLM
+- Adapters to transform MCP resposnes for OpenAI and Anthropic clients
-- Supports LLM reasoning through multiple tool calls
+- Supports chaining tool calls until LLM completes

 # Quickstart